RattleyCooper/selentric/README.md

 There will also be tools available for logging the source code of the web pages you need to automate.
 Once you have the source files you can run them through a tool to generate `Page`/`PageTemplateMatcher`/`Locator` objects using unique class names, tag names, ids, names, etc.  These tools will require `BeautifulSoup4`.
+They are not complete yet.
+Once it's done, I'm fairly certain it will make the process of setting up unique page templates a lot quicker, but like I said, it's not done yet.

 ### Install

 This package is brand new and there is not an official way to install the package yet.
-Download the .zip and install manually.
+Download the .zip and install manually, or sync it with git.
 The only dependency is the `selenium` bindings for python.

 ### Usage